ithihasmadala/sensor-data-visualisation/README.md

 # Sensor Data Visualization App

-This project is a React application that visualizes sensor data using Ant Design components and charts.
+This project is a React application that visualizes sensor data using Ant Design components and Recharts.

 ## Project Overview